 Recommendation to Mobile Developers

 Trying to achieve a security outcome using SDKs is hard, time-consuming and devoid of a guaranteed outcome.
 If you are looking for a rapid mobile app security solution, then you owe it to yourself to consider Appdome’s Security Release Management.
-Automating mobile app security is the path to achieve the promise of DevSecOps.
+Automating mobile app security is the path to achieving the promise of DevSecOps.
 SDKs are not DevSecOps.

 For a live demonstration of anything discussed in this blog post, request a demo today!